 - General guidance can be found at www.gov.uk/whistleblowing. - The NSPCC whistleblowing helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school.
-Staff can call 0800 028 0285 - from 8am - 8 pm Mon-Fri, or 0808 800 5000, or email help@nspcc.org.uk.
+Staff can call 0800 028 0285 from 8am 8 pm Mon-Fri, or 0808 800 5000, or email help@nspcc.org.uk.

 SPECIFIC SAFEGUARDING ISSUES Up-to-date guidance and practical support on specific safeguarding issues will be sought where necessary.
-See Appendix 9.
+Useful information can be found in Appendix 9.